Sports Betting Lines Explained

 • Pick a sport for your point total wager

-• Select a sporting event
+• Choose a sporting event

 • Navigate to the betting slip in the bookmaker

-• Enter the appropriate betting amount
+• Enter the appropriate wagering amount

 • Place the bet